-For more information, contact Sean at 479-621-0006 or fill out the contact form on our website.
+For more information, contact Sean at (479) 326-7761 or fill out the contact form on our website!

 Sean heads up the injury department for the firm, which includes a division devoted to car wrecks and lawsuits against auto manufacturers for car and truck defect cases.

 The firm also pursues product liability claims against pharmaceutical companies for bad drug and medical device injuries.

 Keith Law Group is your trusted team—when it counts.